OpenScienceComputing/cloud-school-2025/blog_post.md

 The resulting virtual dataset in Xarray, now structured for FMRC indexing, appears as:
 <img width="700" alt="Screenshot 2025-12-02 092413" src="https://github.com/user-attachments/assets/49c0b169-d86f-4764-bd09-5768bb370605" />

 ### Dynamic Views with Rolodex

 Finally, **Rolodex** is used to extract a **"best time series"** view dynamically.
-We select a constant forecast offset (e.g., 2 hours after the analysis time) for the continuous series:
+For example, here a constant forecast offset (e.g., 2 hours after the analysis time) is selected for construction of the continuous series using the Rolodex "BestEstimate" method:

 ```python
 import rolodex.forecast